ekmett/gc/README.markdown

   ...
 ```

-Now an oracle will look for signs of memory pressure from the host operating system and attempt more aggressive garbage collection
+Now an oracle would look for signs of memory pressure from the host operating system and attempt more aggressive garbage collection in response.
-in response.

 Contact Information
 -------------------